Presbyterian Disaster Assistance works with partners to improve quality of life

 PDA’s partners are working with the tribal group in hopes of providing them with opportunities to build homes and form a community.

 “We’re working on a housing project that would allow them to settle down and hopefully, send their children to school,” said Asikoye.
 “The continuous travel with little or no money, clothes or food has left the children malnourished because they are not eating properly.”

 Part of the ongoing strategy includes providing entrepreneurial opportunities for the people.

-Asikoye says the Indian government is trying to help by providing water in an effort to encourage them to plant roots.
+Asikoye says the Indian government is trying to help by providing water to encourage them to grow food.
 PDA partners are also working to provide documentation for the people.

 “The women marry at very young age.
 I saw women, 17 years of age, who were already married and had children.
 The system is not working with them,” said Asikoye.
 “If you are born in a particular caste system, you have no hope of getting out of it unless you leave the country.
 We are trying to empower people to get an education and seek a better life.
 They are very depressed and have accepted this as their fate.”

 PDA is working with its partners on housing opportunities and a watershed development program.
 As part of disaster risk reduction, partners are working to encourage people to leave homes built in flood areas and build new homes on higher ground.
-Infrastructure development and maintenance work provided wage employment for 16,142 mandays (a measure of how much work or labor is required or consumed to perform some task.)
-Low-level areas were raised and drainage repairs are being made, which will help to stop the flooding of villages and provide an agricultural water supply.
-Work continues to help the Indian government establish records for tribal members.
+Infrastructure development and maintenance are part of the plan Low-level areas have been raised and drainage repairs are being made, which will help to stop the flooding of villages and provide an agricultural water supply.
+In addition, work continues to help the Indian government establish records for tribal members.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.